Jay Petherbridge

 If you could work on any show what would it be and why?

 I love real life crime/murder documentaries – The Ripper, Making A Murderer, Inside Death Row with Trevor McDonald and 24 Hours in Police Custody.
 I am fascinated by the minds of the people who carry out these awful things.
-But I also love Reality TV like Love Island, KUWTK, The Valleys/Geordie Shore and Made in Chelsea.
-Just easy to watch, no brains required ha!
+But I also love Reality TV like Love Island, KUWTK and Made in Chelsea.
+Just easy to watch, no brainpower required!

 Are there any changes you’d like to see in the industry?